New Features in Firefox Focus for iOS, Android – now also on the BlackBerry Key2

 Make Focus your own — with Custom Tabs and biometric access features

-iOS users will enjoy even more personalisation with today’s version of Focus because they can now set Focus up to lock whenever it is backgrounded, and unlock only with a successful Face or Touch ID verification.
-This feature is common in banking apps, and provides another layer of security for browsing privacy by only allowing you, and no unauthorised user, to access your version of Focus.
+iOS users will enjoy even more personalization with today’s version of Focus because they can now set Focus up to lock whenever it is backgrounded, and unlock only with a successful Face or Touch ID verification.
+This feature is common in banking apps, and provides another layer of security for browsing privacy by only allowing you, and no unauthorized user, to access your version of Focus.